SCLW/Circuitry-Based-Sound/readme.md

 <!--

-Your introduction is informative and provides a solid foundation for the topic, but it could benefit from slight refinements for clarity, conciseness, and flow.
-Here’s a polished version:

 Aside from the conventional use of electronics in analog synthesizers to generate and process sound, there are also unconventional applications for creating experimental music and sound, which will be introduced below.
 Analog synthesizers commonly use techniques like subtractive synthesis, where the signal flow involves filtering the output of an oscillator and shaping its volume.

 This concept, with variations, is found in most synthesizers, both analog and digital.
 Parameters are altered using control signals, enabling a wide range of musical expression, such as tuning oscillators to a 12-tone scale or triggering envelopes for amplifiers, filters, and effects processors.
 However, achieving these functionalities requires relatively complex circuits, high component counts, and precision parts in analog synthesizers.